 Whether remodeling a powder room, master en suite bath, guest bath, or primary bath, we’ve put together a list of ideas and things to know before remodeling your bathroom, to help you better prepare for the changes ahead.
 Bathrooms may be some of the smallest rooms in a home, but there is nothing small about a bathroom remodeling project.

-From the initial demolition and removal of old features to making design choices and installation, there are a lot of steps to prepare for an consider in a bathroom remodel or renovation.
-When remodeling your bathroom, there are many design choices you will have to make, however you may not have considered the equally many functional choices you will be faced with.
+From the initial demolition and removal of old features to making design choices and installation, there are a lot of steps to prepare for and consider in a bathroom remodel or renovation.
+When remodeling your bathroom, there are many design choices you will have to make, however, you may not have considered the equally many functional choices you will be faced with.

 Read on to learn what considerations and upgrades will ensure you get the most out of your bathroom remodel.